Can You Schedule Substack Notes? Yes — But Here's Why Writers Use SubflowAI

 - Total notes posted (all time)

-- Monthly notes count
+- Monthly and weekly notes count

 - Clear history option